Jaswant99/glTF/extensions/2.0/Khronos/KHR_texture_features/README.md

 ### Validation and implementation notes

+- If `mipMap` is `true` and the soure image does not have a mip map chain, the texture is invalid.
-- If `mipMap` or `type` does not match the source image, the texture is invalid.
+- If `type` does not match the source image, the texture is invalid.
 - Both `2D` and `Cube` can have `mipMap` set to `true`.
 - If `2D` texture do have a mip map chain, use these and do not generate them.
 - Material textures referencing textures having several faces and/or a floating point image are invalid.